-A. CLUB & MEMBERSHIP DEVELOPMENT COMMITTEE
+A. SPORT DEVELOPMENT COMMITTEE

-- 1. The Club & Membership Development Committee (CMDC) shall consist of: - a.
+- 1. The Sport Development Committee shall consist of: - a.
 The Chair or person acting as Chair - b.
 Three other members of the BCSSA - c.
 A BCSSA Staff member may sit on this committee in an advisory capacity. - d.
-The Far West SSC Club and Membership Committee representative, where possible, will be an ex-officio member of this committee in an advisory capacity. - 2.
-The committee shall be responsible for: - a. ensuring the expansion of long blade skating in all areas of the province - b. promoting the sport as a lifetime fitness sport - c. using SSC and BCSSA promotional material to introduce the sport to the community - d. assisting clubs to promote, market and advertise the sport in their area - e. bringing an awareness to the sport through the website and social media - f. presenting plans for the upcoming season to the BCSSA Board of Directors as required - g. submitting a report to the Annual General Meeting - h. preparing and submitting the annual Club and Membership budget to the Executive Director when requested.
+If a BCSSA member is appointed to Speed Skating Canada's Sport Development Committee then that member will be an ex-officio member of this committee in an advisory capacity. - 2.
+The committee shall be responsible for: - a. ensuring the expansion of long blade skating in all areas of the province - b. promoting the sport as a lifetime fitness sport - c. using SSC and BCSSA promotional material to introduce the sport to the community - d. assisting clubs to promote, market and advertise the sport in their area - e. bringing an awareness to the sport through the website and social media - f. presenting plans for the upcoming season to the BCSSA Board of Directors as required - g. submitting a report to the Annual General Meeting - h. preparing and submitting the annual Sport Development Committee budget to the Executive Director when requested.